 When cleaning one of our tent tops, all you need is a mild dish soap and a soft cloth with some water.
 Since our tent tops are coated with a protective film that prevents the graphics and tent material from fading or scratching, you can easily clean the surface of our tents.
 Most dust is incredibly easy to remove with a soft cloth and water.

-> Our tents will not catch on fire, thanks to our certified fire resistant material, however some people might want to use our tents for cooking or barbecues.
-In most cases, this is not a good idea.
-We don’t recommend using our tents for cooking.
+Our tents will not catch on fire, thanks to our certified fire resistant material, however some people might want to use our tents for cooking or barbecues.
+This is definitely not a good idea.
+We don’t recommend using our tents for cooking beneath them.
 All grills and cooking equipment should be placed outside the tent at all times.
 Most states have food safety measures that require a tent to be fully enclosed when preparing food for human consumption.
 So while our tents are great for food prep, it is not recommended to use any type of heat source underneath the tent.
 Small space heaters are okay to use, but with caution.

-> If your custom tent is exposed to heavy rainfall, it’s best to make sure the tent dries out completely before storing it.
+If your custom tent is exposed to heavy rainfall, it’s best to make sure the tent dries out completely before storing it.
 During times of heavy rainfall, it might be difficult to let it dry fully before it’s placed inside the storage bag.
 In these situations, we recommend opening the tent top after it has stopped raining and cleaning it to remove any potential mold buildup.
 Mold can adversely affect the tent top’s appearance and performance, so we recommend fully cleaning it before storing.

 Do not hang anything heavy on the frame.